mt-akar/bottom_nav_layout/README.md

-# bottom_nav_layout
+# What is `bottom_nav_layout`?
-A quick and powerful layout with
+It is quick and powerful layout with
  - Bottom navigation bar
  - Page state preservation
  - Back button navigation management (for android)
+ - Lazy page loading

 # Installation
 This package hasn't been released.
 Therefore the installiation is directly from github.
 Add the following code to your `pubspec.yaml` file.